def324/sunside/docs/development-notes.md

 - The global day/night overlay is computed in `src/core/daynight.ts`.
 - It uses the subsolar point and an analytic terminator sampled by longitude to produce stable SVG paths (avoids seam-related artifacts from polygon unwrapping).
+- The global civil twilight band (sun altitude between `0°` and `-6°`) is built in the same longitude order and stays aligned with the terminator (avoids seam-related jitter during playback).
-- Twilight bands are not rendered globally; aircraft-local classification in `src/core/sun.ts` still uses `day | twilight | night`.
+- Aircraft-local classification in `src/core/sun.ts` still uses `day | twilight | night`.

 ## Map notes